-An Offer in Compromise (OIC) is a program offered that permits the government to accept less than what is owed.
-Typically, the Internal Revenue Service will either approve or reject your OIC based on two main factors:
+Through the Offer in Compromise (OIC) program, the government has the ability to accept less than what is owed.
+While the Internal Revenue Service takes into account several factors, such as age, health, and public policy reasons, offer in compromises are primarily based on two main factors:

 - Income (and potential future income)

-Your OIC has a better chance of acceptance if your income and assets will not cover your tax liability.
-However, if you possess sufficient assets to cover your tax liability, the IRS will reject the OIC.
-Therefore, it is very important to properly analyze your financial situation before jumping into an offer in compromise.
+If there are sufficient assets or income to cover the outstanding tax liability, the IRS will typically reject the taxpayer’s offer in compromise.
+Therefore, it is very important to properly analyze your financial situation before submitting an offer in compromise to the government.